priyankaupadhyay090/Master_thesis_text_to_image_with_CL/README.md

 ### Qualitative Results
-Comparison between our proposed approach, and some of the other T2I methods on the CUB dataset:
+Comparison between our proposed approach and some of the other T2I methods on the CUB dataset:

 ![](https://github.com/priyankaupadhyay090/Master_thesis_CL_GANs/blob/main/qualitative.PNG)